August 3, 2003

 Yale University Press, 2004, $28.00; 327 pages.

-account of Professor James Comer's approach to the improvement of
+Professor James Comer's approach to the improvement of schools and education.

-implemented in the past few decades have distinctive features, but the
+in various degrees implemented in the past few decades have distinctive features,

 called, is unique: it is apparently indifferent to specifics of curriculum.

-progressive, intensive or relaxed, free or prescribed, pluralistic or
+intensive or relaxed, free or prescribed, pluralistic or monistic--that characterizes the

-ago, a proposed model for school achievement labeled Atlas, which
+proposed model for school achievement labeled Atlas, which brought together the

-brought together the approaches of Theodore Sizer, Howard Gardner,
+approaches of Theodore Sizer, Howard Gardner, the Educational Development

 understand the content of the Comer approach.

-this characterization of his approach.
-Indeed, as Dr. Comer takes us
+characterization of his approach.
+Indeed, as Dr. Comer takes us through his

 From Indiana to the Ivy League